Rajpratik71/sheepdog-wiki/Home.md

 ## Release Plan

- * [0.5.5](https://github.com/collie/sheepdog/tarball/v0.5.5) is the latest version:
+ * [0.5.6](https://github.com/collie/sheepdog/tarball/v0.5.6) is the latest stable version:
-   - journaling supprot
+ - Add dual NIC support, which can further improve the scalability and reliability in networking aspect.
-   - one fatal deadlock during node change events fixed.
+ - Rework the object cache reclaim logic, which fixes fatal defects and stabilize it a lot.
-   - many bug fixes and cleanups
+ - Rewrite the zookeeper driver completely towards a more stable state.

    See the [[changelog]] for more details.